hatan4ik/clean-code-coockbook/ai-driven-software-engineering-workflows.md

 Trust = (Reliability × Transparency × Control) / Risk
 ```

-**Reliability**: AI tools have achieved sufficient accuracy for routine tasks (>95% for common patterns)
+**Reliability**: AI tools show high accuracy for well-established patterns (estimated 85-95% for common tasks like boilerplate generation), but accuracy drops significantly for complex business logic, edge cases, or novel requirements.
+Continuous validation required.

-**Transparency**: Modern AI tools provide explanations for their suggestions and decisions
+**Transparency**: Modern AI tools provide varying levels of explanation.
+Some offer reasoning traces, others are black boxes.
+Transparency is improving but remains limited compared to human-written code with comments.

-**Control**: Engineers maintain full oversight and can easily modify or reject AI suggestions
+**Control**: Engineers maintain full oversight and can modify or reject suggestions.
+However, reviewing AI-generated code requires different skills than writing from scratch, and subtle errors can be harder to spot.

-**Risk**: The risk of AI-generated errors is now lower than human-generated errors for many tasks
+**Risk**: The error profile differs from human errors.
+AI excels at syntax but may introduce logical errors, security vulnerabilities, or architectural inconsistencies that humans might catch during initial design.
+Complementary strengths rather than AI superiority.

 ### The Competitive Imperative